About our staff

 I am an archaeologist interested in buildings, and an architect interested in the people of the past.

 My first degrees from Cologne (Germany) are in architecture and architectural conservation.
 I gained my doctorate from the Technical University of Berlin (Germany) in collaboration with University of Edinburgh, undertaking an architectural analysis of prehistoric roundhouses in Scotland with focus on the stone-built brochs, the "towers" of the Scottish Iron Age.
-My post-doctoral research now investigates prehistoric timber houses, from Scotland to Britain, Ireland, Scandinavia and the European continent.
+My post-doctoral research has investigates prehistoric houses more widely, from Scotland to Britain, Ireland, Scandinavia and the European continent.
+I am currently researching the use of earth and turf building materials in the northwest provinces of the Roman Empire within and beyond the frontier.

 I have always been interested in interdisciplinary research between architecture and archaeology.
 During my architectural studies I worked on the presentation of a Roman municipium and garum manufactory in Andalusia, Spain, and studied Roman concrete in comparison with contemporary building techniques in northwest Europe.

-Having joined the University of Edinburgh as a Career Development Fellow in 2013, and continued as a Research Assistant until April 2015, I have now embarked on a Leverhulme Trust Early Career Fellowship on the Building (Ancient) Lives project, in collaboration with architects, artists, local authorities and community projects.
+Having joined the University of Edinburgh as a Career Development Fellow in 2013, and continued as a Research Assistant until April 2015, I then embarked on a Leverhulme Trust Early Career Fellowship on the Building (Ancient) Lives project, in collaboration with architects, artists, local authorities and community projects.
+I am currently a Research Fellow on the Leverhulme Trust funded research project "Earthen Empire".

 I have also worked as a commercial buildings archaeologist with Addyman Archaeology, a division of the conservation architects Simpson & Brown, with whom I am still affiliated as a Honorary Consultant.